Upcoming Programs 2022-2023

 Program: John Burke, Medina County Treasurer and historian.

-May 18, 2017: ANNUAL DINNER MEETING, 5:00 p.m., Rose Hill Restaurant.
-Annual Scholarships to be awarded; program – “Children as Songwriters” with Thomas Sigel.
+May 18, : ANNUAL DINNER MEETING, Officers and Committee chairs reported on events of the past year; officers were elected; annual Non-traditional Women Students Scholarships were awarded; program – “Children as Songwriters” with Thomas Sigel.

 Summary of Title IX Panel Discussion and Program, October, 2016